How to: Geant4-DNA chemistry#

 Chemistry actor outputs#

-ChemicalCountingActor currently exposes three outputs:
+ChemicalCountingActor currently exposes five outputs:

 • results